goodcat-dev/laravel-filter-querystring/README.md

 public function filterByName(Builder $query, string $search): void
 ```

-E.g. The string `name` in the URL `http:example.com/?name=John+Doe` is mapped to the method tagged with `#[QueryString('name')]` attribute.
+E.g. The string `name` in the URL `http://example.com/?name=John+Doe` is mapped to the method tagged with the `#[QueryString('name')]` attribute.

 ### Filter methods

-The filter method receives three parameters: the _query builder_, the _value of the query string_ and the _name of the query string_.
-You can add multiple attributes to the same method.
+The filter method receives three parameters: the query builder, the query string value and the query string name.

 ```php
 #[QueryString('name')]